 - Seek to apply their new skills and knowledge to research on policy and programming related to healthy food policy in in their country of origin or residence.

 Vital Strategies is seeking applicants who are passionate about sharpening their ability to design research studies, lead research projects, and analyze and present results.
-Applicants who can demonstrate that they will be pursuing studies that includes a combination of classroom theory and field-based research will be favorably considered.
+Applicants who can demonstrate that they will be pursuing studies that include a combination of classroom theory and field-based research will be favorably considered.

-National, subnational or local public health systems, government agencies, nongovernmental organizations, universities, and other entities are in need of highly qualified people to help them develop policies and programs related to food policy, obesity prevention, and nutrition.
+National, subnational or local public health systems, government agencies, nongovernmental organizations, universities, and other entities are in need of highly qualified people to help them develop policies and programs related to healthy food, obesity prevention and nutrition.

 At this time, only applicants from or residing in Barbados, Brazil, Colombia, Jamaica, Mexico or South Africa will be considered.

-Who can I contact if I have questions about my application?
+Whom can I contact if I have questions about my application?

 Send email to: firstname.lastname@example.org.

 Sugary Drinks and Ultra-Processed Foods Affiliation: Fellowship applicants and nominators confirm that they do not have an affiliation with the sugary drinks or ultra-processed food industry, its agents or associates, and have not had such an affiliation in the two years prior to their application; and that they currently do not accept and shall not accept financial or other support from any sugary drinks or ultra-processed food product manufacturer or the parent, subsidiary, or affiliate of a sugary drinks or ultra-processed food product manufacturer until at least five years after the completion of education.
-Failure to comply with this clause will constitute grounds for terminating the Fellowship and require the return of any funds awarded under the Fellowship.
+Failure to comply with this clause will constitute grounds for terminating the fellowship and require the return of any funds awarded under the fellowship.

 Tobacco Affiliation: Fellowship applicants and nominators confirm that they have not had any business relationship with or knowingly received payment or other support from any tobacco product manufacturer or wholesaler, or from any e-cigarette or vaping manufacturer or wholesaler ( “These Industries”), or any parent, affiliate, subsidiary, organization, or foundation with majority support from These Industries, or any person, interest group, advocacy organization, or other business or organization (other than a law firm, advertising agency, or accounting firm) that represents the interests of the Tobacco Industry (collectively, “These Affiliates”) in the past two years prior to their application.
 Fellowship applicants and nominators currently do not accept and shall not accept financial or other support from These Industries or These Affiliates until at least five years after the completion of education.
-Failure to comply with this clause will constitute grounds for terminating the Fellowship and require the return of any funds awarded under the Fellowship.
+Failure to comply with this clause will constitute grounds for terminating the fellowship and require the return of any funds awarded under the fellowship.

-Conflict of Interest: In the event that a potential conflict of interest arises during the Fellowship process, Vital Strategies commits to deal with each conflict of interest in as open and appropriate a way as possible.
+Conflict of Interest: In the event that a potential conflict of interest arises during the fellowship process, Vital Strategies commits to deal with each conflict of interest in as open and appropriate a way as possible.